MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/from-modeljson-to-the-future.md

     }
 ```

-When talking about the second information type, the custom properties, they are made available in the Object Model as individual traits, following naming convention `"is.extension.<propertyname>"`.
-For example, if you want to get content of custom property "myapp:something", following code can retrieve you that:
+The custom properties are made available in the object model as individual traits with following naming convention `"is.extension.<propertyname>"`.
+For example, if you want to get the content from custom property "myapp:something", the following code can retrieve it:

 ```csharp
     var customPropValue = entity.ExhibitsTraits.Item("is.extension.myapp:something")?.Arguments[0].Value;
 ```

-One more thing to note for services converting the "model.json" schema and writing it in "manifest.cdm.json" form is that custom properties that are not recognized by the Object Model will result in an additional document being saved next to the manifest file - "custom.extension.cdm.json".
-This document will hold definitions of `"is.extension"` traits that represent the custom properties discovered in the original "model.json" file.
-For recognized custom properties, such as those PowerBI uses, this additional document will not be written, as Object Model has internal knowledge of it.
-Which custom properties are recognized by Object Model can be found in the [extensions definitions folder](https://github.com/microsoft/CDM/tree/master/schemaDocuments/extensions).
+For services in which you convert the "model.json" schema to the "manifest.cdm.json" format, the custom properties that are not recognized by the object model will result in an additional a document being saved next to the manifest file.
+This document is named "custom.extension.cdm.json".
+This document will hold the definitions of `"is.extension"` traits that represent the custom properties discovered in the original "model.json" file.
+For recognized custom properties, such as those PowerBI uses, this additional document will not be written because the  object model has internal knowledge of it.
+Find more information about which custom properties are recognized by  the object model in the [extensions definitions folder](https://github.com/microsoft/CDM/tree/master/schemaDocuments/extensions).

 ### Model.json partition locations

-By definition, partition locations in "model.json" metadata files [are absolute](../model-json.md#partitions).
-Since Object Model APIs operate through storage adapters, which is the abstraction layer over the underlying filesystem, these URIs get converted into a corpus path form via applicable adapter.
-The conversion is performed by the Object Model during loading of the metadata file automatically, _if the URI matches the actual location of the "model.json" file._ So, if we have configured an [ADLSAdapter](../1.0om/api-reference/storage/adlsadapter.md) as above to be mapped on namespace "adls", and partitions are under the same location or under any sub-folder, their paths will convert to corpus path that can look like this: "adls:/somepath/some-partition.csv".
-And, as shown in earlier section, clients can decode this corpus path back into original URI with this command:
+By definition, partition locations in the "model.json" metadata files [are absolute](../model-json.md#partitions).
+Since the object model APIs operate through storage adapters, which is the abstraction layer over the underlying filesystem, these URIs are converted into a corpus path via the applicable adapter.
+The conversion is automatically performed by the object model when the metadata file loads, _if the URI matches the actual location of the "model.json" file._ So, if you've configured an [ADLSAdapter](../1.0om/api-reference/storage/adlsadapter.md) to be mapped on the "adls" namespace, and the partitions are under the same location, or under any sub-folder, their paths will convert to a corpus path that can look like this: "adls:/somepath/some-partition.csv".
+And, as shown earlier, clients can decode this corpus path back into the original URI with the following command:

 ```csharp
     var originalUri = cdmCorpus.Storage.CorpusPathToAdapterPath(dataPartition.Location)
 ```

-In case the partition URIs do not match the location of the "model.json" file, a [RemoteAdapter](../1.0om/api-reference/storage/remoteadapter.md) must be pre-configured in the corpus prior to loading the metadata file.
-For example, if the URIs looks like "https://my.server.com:443/somepath", the RemoteAdapter should be configured as:
+If the partition URIs do not match the location of the "model.json" file, a [RemoteAdapter](../1.0om/api-reference/storage/remoteadapter.md) must be pre-configured in the corpus prior to loading the metadata file.
+For example, if the URIs look like "https://my.server.com:443/somepath", the RemoteAdapter must be configured as follows:

 ```csharp
     var hosts = new Dictionary<string, string>();